Redis Monitor

 - Hostname: The IP address or domain name of your Redis instance (e.g.,

-cache.example.com). - Port: The port your Redis instance is running on natively (Standard is
+cache.example.com). - Port: The port your Redis instance is running on (standard is

-6379). - Auth Password: (Optional) Provide the password token here if your database requires
+6379). - Auth Password: (Optional) Provide the password if your instance requires the

-AUTHcommand to accept connections. - Database Index: (Optional) The database integer index updu will attempt to run the
+AUTHcommand to accept connections. - Database Index: (Optional) The integer database index updu will run

 Example Use Cases

-- Background Job Queues: Alert if the backend queue caching server storing all in-flight Celery/Sidekiq jobs goes offline, preventing application hang bugs.
+- Background Job Queues: Be alerted when the cache server holding in-flight Celery or Sidekiq jobs goes offline, preventing application hangs before they happen.